Floyds Alpine Odyssey

 Can I use a different glider?

-Yes, but the AS-33me has several controls that will make the trip much more enjoyable:
+The route was created using the AS-33me and the AS-33me has several controls that will make the trip much more enjoyable:

 • Dedicated flap controls for speed, thermals and landing